Young-guy-man/Supervised-Learning--Random-Forests-/README.md

-#Project Title
+# Project Title
-Predicting Income with Random Forests
+Project 1 : Predicting Income with Random Forests Project 2 : Email Similarity using Naive Bayes
 # Description
-Predict whether or not a person makes more than $50,000
+Project 1 : Predict whether or not a person makes more than $50,000 Project 2 : Check how difficult to distinguish between two different emails